MV Kaitawa: Final voyage

 The Kaitawa sailed with 29 crew from Westport under Captain George R Sherlock at 1.15pm on 21 May 1966 with a cargo of 2,957 tons of coal.
-She was bound for the Portland cement works at Whangarei via the North Cape.
+She was bound for the Portland cement works at Whangārei via the North Cape.
 Her departure had been delayed because the second mate, R P Oakton, suffered appendicitis the night before and a replacement mate, M G Jenkins, had been flown in.

 At 8pm on 24 May the Kaitawa was seen by the watch officer on the Lyle Shipping Co cargo ship MV Cape Horn about 5 mi west of the northern end of the Pandora Bank.
 The seas were heavy and there was a strong 35 kn westerly gale.
 She hit the Pandora Bank at about 9pm.
 Her hold breached and the cargo of loose coal shifted causing her to capsize and sink with all hands.

 Her final message at 9.18pm was:

 Position (some words missing) 10 miles Cape Reinga bearing 035 (word missing) 30 degrees require immediate assistance.

 On receipt of the message the Cape Horn began to retrace her journey towards where the Kaitawa was thought to be.
 A red flare at 11.50pm bearing 23 degrees and between 5 and 10 mi away from the Cape Horn, but due to the proximity to Pandora Bank and the rough seas the search was held off until first light.
 At 11.25 am on 25 May a No. 5 Squadron RNZAF Sunderland flying boat sighted an oil slick about 1 mi north of Pandora Bank, and wreckage drifting towards the coast.
 Most of the wreckage drifted ashore at Twilight Bay (Te Paengarehia).
+The search was continued by HMNZS Kiama, with the Hong Kong shipping lines fieghter Kweichow and the collier Kaiapoi joining on the 27 May.